 3. What’s the current usage and traffic of the catchment?

-Although a spot might be National Park, it may have a popular camping spot where not everyone (you know who you are… Grrrr!) practices good toileting and hygiene habits, or may have brumbies or wild pigs in the area.
+Although a spot might be in a National Park, it may have a popular camping spot where not everyone (you know who you are… Grrrr!) practices good toileting and hygiene habits.
+It might also be home to brumbies or wild pigs.

 4. What does it look like?